sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 <img src="{{ site.url }}/images/breastfeeding/breastfeeding-1000x527-fb.jpg">

 I nursed my daughter for more than 1.5 years.
 You bet, I had a glass of wine from time to time.
 I knew how long it would take my body to clear the alcohol so that—after a couple of hours—I could feed again without exposing my child to any risk.
+But with cannabis, nursing mothers are pretty much groping in the dark.

 > With cannabis, nursing mothers are pretty much groping in the dark.